sawal386/Theoretical_Neuroscience/README.md

 # Description
-This program implments the Hodgkin-Huxley model ( https://en.wikipedia.org/wiki/Hodgkin%E2%80%93Huxley_model).
-The differential equations involved in the model are solved using Euler's Method.
+implementation mathematical and computational models used to describe the neural system

 # Pre-requisites
-numpy, matplotlib
+numpy, matplotlib, scipy

 # Running the program
-simply run the program in your preferred IDE or unix using the command python euler_hh.py
+simply run the program in your preferred IDE or unix using the command python (program_name.py)